Glossary of Statistical Terms

 Convergence in probability

-P(Xnc>ε)0(n)P(|X_n - c| > \varepsilon) \to 0 \quad (n \to \infty)
+P(XnX>ε)0(n)P(|X_n - X| > \varepsilon) \to 0 \quad (n \to \infty)

-Written XnpcX_n \xrightarrow{p} c.
-As nn grows, the probability that XnX_n deviates from cc by more than ε\varepsilon vanishes.
-Consistency of an estimator is defined using this concept.
-The notation plimXn=c\operatorname{plim} X_n = c is equivalent to XnpcX_n \xrightarrow{p} c.
+Written XnpXX_n \xrightarrow{p} X. The pp above the arrow stands for "probability."
+When XX is a constant cc, this means that the probability XnX_n deviates from cc by more than ε\varepsilon vanishes as nn grows.
+Consistency of an estimator is defined as convergence in probability to the true parameter θ\theta (a constant).
+The notation plimXn=c\operatorname{plim} X_n = c (probability limit) is equivalent to XnpcX_n \xrightarrow{p} c.

 Delta method

 A technique for approximating the variance of a nonlinear function g(θ^)g(\hat\theta) of an estimator.
-By taking a first-order Taylor expansion of gg around θ^\hat\theta:
+By taking a first-order Taylor expansion of gg around the true value θ\theta:

 Var(g(θ^))g(θ)2Var(θ^)\operatorname{Var}(g(\hat\theta)) \approx g'(\theta)^2 \operatorname{Var}(\hat\theta)